Trump attacks Puerto Rico, threatens to pull emergency responders

 Trump tweeted, "'Puerto Rico survived the Hurricanes, now a financial crisis looms largely of their own making.' says Sharyl Attkisson.
 A total lack of........accountability say the Governor.
 Electric and all infrastructure was disaster before hurricanes."

-(It wasn't clear why Trump referenced Attkisson, a conservative journalist who has repeatedly defended him.)
+(It wasn't clear why Trump referred to Attkisson, a conservative journalist who has repeatedly defended him.)

 "Congress to decide how much to spend.......We cannot keep FEMA, the Military & the First Responders, who have been amazing (under the most difficult circumstances) in P.R. forever!"
 Trump wrote in another Tweet.